 Mobile application performance testing involves assessing the speed, consistency, and reliability of your app.
 It’s done by simulating a variety of real-world conditions, such as heavy traffic and slow networks.

-This type of testing has been around since the first smartphone was released.
+This type of performance testing has been around since the first smartphone was released.
 Hence, it has been an essential part of the mobile app development process.

 But how do you do it?
 We’re here to help!